 - Has potential, but may also have special circumstances that could be obstacles to achievement

 The Application ProcessStudents must apply for the AVID program which includes an application and interview.
 There are a limited number of places for each class, and a level of commitment is expected from AVID students.
 For more information concerning the application process please contact the participating school.
 Snoqualmie Valley School District participating schools include:

 - Chief Kanim Middle School

 Questions?
-For more information about the Snoqualmie Valley School District AVID program, please contact: Rachel Raff at MSHS (email@example.com), Dawn Dugan at TFMS (firstname.lastname@example.org), or Janice Wintermyer at CKMS (email@example.com).
+For more information about the Snoqualmie Valley School District AVID program, please contact: Brian Ferguson at MSHS (firstname.lastname@example.org), Emily Rourke at TFMS (email@example.com), Lori Ebbers at CKMS (firstname.lastname@example.org) or Janice Wintermyer at SMS (email@example.com).

-Interested in becoming an AVID Tutor, please contact AVID District Director Shawn Lawrence at firstname.lastname@example.org or 425-831-4058.
-The program offers paid position for college students, students in the high school's Running Start program, or adult paraeducators to serve as mentors in the AVID classrooms by providing insight that can help prepare them for success in college.
+Interested in becoming an AVID Tutor?
+Please contact AVID District Director Doug Burnham at firstname.lastname@example.org or 425-831-3869.
+The program offers paid tutor positions for college students, students in the high school's Running Start program, or adult paraeducators who serve as mentors in AVID classrooms, providing insight that can help prepare students for success in college.

 For additional information on AVID, please see http://www.avid.org.